 Despite political negotiations in both Geneva and Astana aimed at ending the civil war, intense fighting between Syrian government forces and armed opposition groups continues.
 The Syrian Observatory for Human Rights (SOHR) documented the deaths of 790 civilians, including 203 children, during August.

-The so-called Islamic State of Iraq and the Levant also poses a direct threat to civilians and its fighters have carried out crimes against humanity, including mass killings and sexual enslavement in areas under their control.
+The so-called Islamic State of Iraq and the Levant (ISIL) also poses a direct threat to civilians, and its fighters have carried out crimes against humanity, including mass killings and sexual enslavement in areas under their control.
 According to the SOHR, ISIL has killed at least 3,700 civilians in Syria since June 2014.

 The Syrian government, with support from its international allies, continues to utilize its military resources to retain power at all costs.
 The direct participation of Russian and Iranian forces in attacks on civilian populated areas makes them complicit in alleged war crimes.
-The alarming increase in civilian casualties during United States-led coalition airstrikes on ISIL also raises serious concerns regarding potential violations of IHL.
+The recent alarming increase in civilian casualties during United States-led coalition airstrikes on ISIL also raises serious concerns regarding potential violations of IHL.

 Saudi Arabia, Turkey and Qatar continue to provide crucial assistance to some armed opposition groups.

-The fracturing and radicalization of the opposition compounds the difficulty of achieving a negotiated political settlement.
-ISIL and several other armed groups pose a direct threat to civilians, especially those from minority religious communities.
+However, the fracturing and radicalization of the opposition compounds the difficulty of achieving a negotiated political settlement.
+Meanwhile, ISIL and several other armed groups pose a direct threat to civilians, especially those from minority religious communities.